-Portland, Oregon is a city located in the Pacific Northwest region of the United States and one too often overlooked by tourists, living in the shadow of cities like L.A., Seattle, Vegas, Chicago, or New York City.
-But Portland is one of America’s most unique (and liberal) cities, famous for its outdoor adventures, micro-brewed beer, green living, parks, and boutique food.
+Portland, Oregon, is too often overlooked by tourists living in the shadow of cities like LA, Seattle, Vegas, Chicago, or New York City.
+But Portland is one of America’s most unique (and liberal) cities, famous for its outdoor adventures, microbrewed beer, green living, parks, and boutique food.

 What I really love about Portland is the high quality of life.
-It’s easy to get around, there is good public transportation available, it’s compact, there’s delicious food, the locals are friendly, it’s environmentally friendly, and, most importantly, there’s great beer.
+It’s compact and easy to get around, there is good public transportation available, the locals are friendly, there’s delicious food, it’s environmentally friendly, and, most importantly, there’s great beer.

 I think Portland has a lot to offer travelers.
 It’s a shame this city gets overlooked so often.
 But if you do make it here (and you should), here’s my list of top things to do:

-See Pittock Mansion – A stunning Victorian mansion in the western part of Portland that dates back nearly a century.
+See Pittock Mansion — This is a stunning Victorian mansion in the western part of Portland that dates back nearly a century.
 The mansion contains beautiful artwork and furniture collected by the original owners.
 You can explore the mansion by yourself or on a guided tour.

-Explore the Portland Underground – The Portland Underground Tour explores a series of tunnels in the Old Town section of Portland.
+Explore the Portland Underground — The Portland Underground Tour explores a series of tunnels in the Old Town section of Portland.
 The tours focus on the history of the tunnels, where kidnappers sold their victims to work aboard boats leaving port.
-I love underground city tours; I find learning about how cities grow and build on top of themselves fascinating (Seattle and Edinburgh underground tours are especially interesting) and this tour is no exception.
-They also offer paranormal related tours but I tend to stay away from those.
+I love underground city tours; I find learning about how cities grow and build on top of themselves fascinating (Seattle’s and Edinburgh’s underground tours are especially interesting), and this tour is no exception.
+They also offer paranormal-related tours but I tend to stay away from those.

 Hang out in the Pearl District — A very hip and trendy neighborhood on the streetcar line.
 It is an excellent place to hang out and people-watch while eating at some of the best restaurants in the city.
 On the first Thursday of every month, all the art galleries open their doors for casual viewing, and many serve wine and cheese.
 The famous Powell’s Bookstore is also located in this area.
 (I’ll be stopping there as part of my book tour!)

-Hike Forest Park – Located in the hills northwest of downtown, Forest Park is one of the nation’s largest urban parks at 5,000 acres in size.
+Hike Forest Park — Located in the hills northwest of downtown, Forest Park is one of the nation’s largest urban parks, at 5,000 acres.
 There are many great hiking and biking trails to be found winding through this natural forest setting.
-Portland is famous for its proximity to nature and this is one of the best places in the city to “get away from it all.”
+Portland is famous for its proximity to nature, and this is one of the best places in the city to “get away from it all.”

 Lan Su Chinese Garden — I love the peacefulness of Chinese gardens.
 This beautiful urban retreat is in the heart of Chinatown and features a pond, a teahouse, pavilions, and lots of gardens.
 If you are on a budget, you can peek through the ornate open windows and see much of the gardens without paying admission.

-Enjoy Laurelhurst Park – A beautiful park designed by a horticultural expert from the same team that designed New York City’s Central Park.
-This park has a great atmosphere in good weather, with lots of locals and visitors enjoying the duck pond, the bike paths, and the off-leash dog area.
+Enjoy Laurelhurst Park — A beautiful park designed by a horticultural expert from the same team that designed New York City’s Central Park, this has a great atmosphere in good weather, with lots of locals and visitors enjoying the duck pond, the bike paths, and the off-leash dog area.